Martini-Force-Field-Initiative/OLIVES/README.md

 OLIVES is the name of an algorithm that identifices hydrogen bond networks in coarse-grained protein structures which are used to implement a Go-like for Martini 3 proteins.

-OLIVES enables simulations of Martini 3 proteins without the use if DSSP defined secondary structure restraints, allowing for more realistic flexibility and at the same time speeds up simulations due to fewer bias potentials.
+OLIVES enables simulations of Martini 3 proteins without the use of DSSP defined secondary structure restraints, allowing for more realistic flexibility and at the same time speeds up simulations due to fewer bias potentials.
-The Go-like model has been validated for a range of protein complexes as described in Pedersen et al. (2024).
+The Go-like model has been validated for a range of protein complexes as described in Pedersen et al. (2024) (DOI: 10.26434/chemrxiv-2023-6d61w).

 ## Citation